Taylor Raddysh Game Preview: Blackhawks vs. Golden Knights

-Taylor Raddysh and the Chicago Blackhawks will play the Vegas Golden Knights at 8:00 PM ET on Saturday, at United Center.
-Fancy a wager on Raddysh in the Blackhawks-Golden Knights matchup?
-Use our stats and information below.
+Taylor Raddysh will be on the ice when the Chicago Blackhawks and Vegas Golden Knights meet at 6:00 PM ET on Friday, October 27, 2023.
+Does a bet on Raddysh interest you?
+Our stats and information can help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.